vincentbernat/puppet-workstation/README.md

 workstations here.
 In fact, the configuration is partial as I synchronize my homes with [Unison][].

 It is quite unlikely to do anything right for you.
+The goal is to make me spend less time to synchronize configuration of my workstations.
+It is not the state-of-the-art Puppet configuration.

 [Boxen]: https://boxen.github.com/
 [Unison]: http://www.cis.upenn.edu/~bcpierce/unison/